 Panasonic Resistors Antitrust

-Hagens Berman is co-lead counsel in this antitrust class-action lawsuit filed against Panasonic claiming that the electronics giant manipulated the resistor market, leading to increased prices and harm to consumers.
+Hagens Berman is co-lead counsel in this antitrust class-action lawsuit filed against Panasonic and other defendants claiming that the electronics giants manipulated the resistor market, leading to increased prices and harm to consumers.

 A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element and a common element in electronic equipment including cell phones and computers, as well as many industries including telecommunications, audiovisual, automotive and server computing.

-The suit alleges violations of Section One of the Sherman Act, as well as antitrust, consumer-protection and unfair competition laws in California and New York.
+The suit alleges violations of Section One of the Sherman Act.

-The suit has been filed on behalf of a class of indirect purchasers, including small businesses, and seeks damages and injunctive relief against Panasonic, as well as KOA Corporation; KOA Speer Electronics, Inc.; Murata Manufacturing Co., Ltd.; ROHM Co., Ltd.; Vishay Intertechnology, Inc.; Yageo Corporation for the collusion.
+The suit has been filed on behalf of a class of direct purchasers, including small businesses, and seeks damages and injunctive relief against HDK America, Inc., Hokuriku Electric Industry Co., Kamaya Electric Co., Ltd., Kamaya Inc., Walsin Technology Corporation, Walsin Technology Corporation U.S.A., Panasonic Corporation, Panasonic Corporation of North America ROHM Co., Ltd., and ROHM Semiconductor U.S.A., LLC for the collusion.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
 All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
 This site is regulated by the Washington Rules of Professional Conduct.